 Like the greater horseshoe bat, this species gets its name due to the horseshoe-shaped nose.
 The lesser horseshoe bat can wrap its wings around its entire body whilst at rest, which the greater horseshoe bat cannot do.

-A small bat which is very similar to the common pipistrelle.
+A small bat that is very similar to the common pipistrelle.
 This bat is found throughout Europe and has longer and less uniformly coloured fur than the common pipistrelle.

 This bat has brown fur with a greyish white underside.
 It has broad wings which enable it to fly slowly so that it can prey on a wide variety of insects.